qooyqpqy123/Ranking_Inference_Rep/README.md

 ## Codes Description and Implementation Details:

-### Folder `Code_Reproduction/simulation/Consitency_Figure1/':
-There are three sub-folders inside this folder, namely, Gaussian, Uniform, and Heavy-tail. <br />

-For folders Gaussian and Uniform, they contain codes **Gauss_consistency.R** and **Uniform_consistency.R**, respectively.
-By running these codes directly, we reproduce the methodology for generating results for Figure 1 (a) and (b). <br />

-For folder Heavy-tail: it contains codes: **huber_estimation.R** and **T-consistency.R**.
-By running these codes directly, we reproduce the methodology for generating the red and blue lines of (c) of Figure 1.

-**Run time** of **Gauss_consistency.R**, **Uniform_consistency.R**, **huber_estimation.R** and **T-consistency.R** are around 5 hrs, respectively.

-### Folder `Code_Reproduction/simulation/Simulation_Table1/':
+### File `/Ranking_Inference_Reproduction/Simulation/Figure1-2.R':
-There is one file **pcr_adequate.R** under this folder.
-It reproduces the methodology of Table 1. <br /> There are several parameters in this file that need to be pre-specified.
-They correspond to different simulation settings of the paper. <br />

-1. First, on line 7, if we let the parameter "choose_dim=1", it outputs the results with dimension p=200.
-If we let the parameter "choose_dim=2", it outputs the results with dimension p=500.  <br />

-2. Second, on line 10, if we let the parameter "choose=1", it outputs the results under the setting where factors F and idiosyncratic components are generated via setting 1 in section 5.2 of this paper.
-If we let the parameter "choose=2",it outputs the results under the setting where factors F and idiosyncratic components are generated via setting 2 in section 5.2 of this paper. <br />

-3. Third, on line 16, if we let the parameter "choose_noise=1", it outputs the results when the noise is generated based on Gaussian distribution.
-If we let the parameter "choose_noise=2", it outputs the results under the setting where the noise follows a uniform distribution.  <br />
+This is the code file Figure1-2.R contains codes for reproducing the methodology of Figures 1 and 2. <br />
+The setting of the code is given in line 34.
+Here we let L be fixed and p vary.
+(Following the caption of Figure 2, we can also let p fixed and let L vary).
+The output of this simulation is given in lines 66-67, where the l_2 and l_{\infty} errors are recorded for 500 times.
+The mean value and standard errors can be computed via these outputs directly.<br />

-**Run time** of **pcr_adequate.R** for any given setting described above is around 12 hrs.
+**Run time** of **pcr_adequate.R** for any given setting described above is around xxx hrs.

-### Folder `Code_Reproduction/simulation/Simulation_Table2/':
+### `/Ranking_Inference_Reproduction/Simulation/Figure_3.R':

-There is one file **inference.R** under this folder.
-It reproduces the methodology of Table 2. <br /> There are several parameters in this file that need to be pre-specified.
-They correspond to different simulation settings of the paper. <br />

-1. First, on line 93, if we let the parameter "choose_p=1", it outputs the results with dimension p=250.
-If we let the parameter "choose_p=2", it outputs the results with dimension p=600.  <br />

-2. Second, on line 94, if we let the parameter "choose_noise=1", it outputs the results where the noise is generated based on Gaussian distribution.
-If we let the parameter "choose_noise=2", it outputs the results under the setting where the noise follows a uniform distribution. <br />

-3. Third, on line 95, if we let the parameter "choose_mix=1", it outputs the results under the setting where the covariates are generated, i.i.d.
-If we let the parameter "choose_mix=2",it outputs the results under the setting where the covariates are strong mixing. <br />
+This is the code file Figure_3.R contains codes for reproducing the methodology of right panel of Figure 3. <br />
+The setting of the code is given in lines 91-92.
+Here we follow the setting of figure 3 in the codes (n=60,p=0.05,L=80).
+The output of this simulation is given in line 127, where the empirical p-values are recorded.
+With these data, one is able to reproduce the right_panel of figure 3.<br />

-**Run time** of **inference.R** for any given setting described above is around 5 hrs.
+**Run time** of **pcr_adequate.R** for any given setting described above is around xxx hrs.

-### Folder `Code_Reproduction/simulation/Prediction_Section_B.1/':
+### `/Ranking_Inference_Reproduction/Simulation/Figure_7.R':

-There are four files inside this folder. **Prediction_Table1.R**, **Prediction_Table2.R**, **Prediction_Table3.R**, and **Prediction_Table4.R**   <br />
-They reproduce Tables 1-4 in Appendix, respectively.
+This is the code file Figure_7.R contains codes for reproducing the methodology of right panel of Figure 7 in appendix (also left panel of Figure 3). <br />
+The setting of the code is given in lines 49 and 52.
+Here we follow the setting of figure 7 by letting L=10 and p=(0.008,0.015,0.03) respectively.
+One is also able to set $L$ by different numbers (e.g. 5, 10, 20 suggested in figure 7).
+The output of this simulation is given in line 79, where we record the distribution of the MLE.
+With these data, one is able to reproduce the right_panel of figure 7 and left panel of Figure 3.<br />

-**Run time** of **Prediction_Table1.R**, **Prediction_Table2.R**, **Prediction_Table3.R**, and **Prediction_Table4.R** for any given setting described above is less than 30 min.
+**Run time** of **inference.R** for any given setting described above is around xxx hrs.

-### Folder `Code_Reproduction/simulation/Figure7_appendix/':
+### Folder `/Ranking_Inference_Reproduction/Simulation/Table1-3.R':

-There is one file **qqplot_figure7.R** in the folder.
-It reproduces the methodology to generate Figure 7 in Appendix.
-The implementation is to run codes in 1-160 lines to generate "sure.csv".
-After that, one needs to read in this "sure.csv" to plot the Q-Q-plot (corresponds to lines 164-171).
+This is the code file Table1-3.R contains codes for reproducing the methodology of Tables 1-3. <br />
+The setting of the code is given in lines 144.
+The output of this simulation is given in lines 435-481, where we specify the meanings of all outputs and their corresponding position in Tables 1-3.<br />

-**Run time** of **qqplot_figure7.R** for any given setting described above is around 5 hrs.
+**Run time** of **Table1-3.R** for any given setting described above is xxx hrs.